 You can read about the use of complementary and alternative treatments and the current evidence for their effectiveness at Alzheimer's Society here.

 Recently work has taken place in Wales to identify the areas that need to be addressed to improve the lives of those with and affected by dementia.
-On the 16th February 2011 the National Dementia Vision for Wales was published.
+On the 14th February 2018 the Dementia Action Plan for Wales was published.
 This provides a long-term vision to try to ensure that Wales can best meet the challenge of helping people living with dementia across the country.

 Powys Dementia Plan 2016 - 19